johndpope/flikrSwift/README.md

 https://github.com/BCSingh/CallBlocker
 saving / storing to defaults can be slow - so with a large database of numbers this could
 have performance issues.

-probably better approach would be to use Realm which is fast / and non blocking for ui.